 In line with national guidance, including other specialist hospitals, the following will apply to both visits to inpatients and the attendance of outpatient appointments.

-Visiting for inpatients is restricted to a maximum of one designated family member or carer.
-One adult at a time, from the same household unless due to family circumstances the child regularly spends their time in two households, in which case it can be one adult from each household.
-Only one adult should travel to the hospital at any one time and no other family members are allowed on site during the visit.
+Visiting for inpatients is restricted to a maximum of two adult family members or carer.
+Two adults at a time, from the same household unless due to family circumstances the child regularly spends their time in two households, in which case it can be one adult from each household.
+Only two adults should travel at any one time and no other family members are allowed on site during the visit.

-For outpatient attendances a maximum of one designated family member or carer may accompany the patient for the appointment.
+For outpatient attendances a maximum of two designated family members or carers may accompany the patient for the appointment.
 No children are able to visit.

-For outpatient attendances a maximum of one designated family member or carer may accompany the patient for the appointment.
+For outpatient attendances, a maximum of two designated family members or carers may accompany the patient for the appointment.